Cloud technology is a revolutionary way for us to store and manage data. It’s already a commonplace feature in most businesses’ infrastructure.

 - Public: Used to deliver services across the internet.

-- Private: Aimed at internal use of an organization.
+- Private: Made for internal use within an organization.

 - Hybrid: A combination of the two.